Satisfaction is Key

 The floors and ceiling should be leveled, so check for signs of sagging, warping, or bulging, indicating a shifting foundation.

-The kitchen is a critical room in the house that requires a thorough inspection.
+The kitchen is a critical room in the house requiring thorough inspection.
 Check the kitchen’s overall look to see if everything looks in place and leveled.
 Confirm if all the cabinets and drawers are functional and have no rot or other signs of water damage.

 Check if the sink drainage is functional and that there are no leaks under the sink.
 Are there issues with caulking or faucets that are dripping?
 Is the kitchen exhaust fan working correctly?
 For homes with kitchen appliances, check if they’re in working condition and finally, check for any defects on the electrical outlets such as: